 Chairman Mentors International mentoring is directed towards five distinct groups:

-CMi's mentoring is targeted at an inflection point in a leader's career; for example at the time of ascension from Executive Committee to Board.
-Leaders are invariably deeply scrutinised by senior colleagues, and new leaders are required to make far-reaching business decisions that are often fraught with risks and complexity.
-The mentoring is a key risk mitigation factor for these strategic appointments as the counsel and guidance of an experienced Chairman mentor can be the difference between success and failure.
+CMi’s mentoring is targeted at a turning-point in a leader’s career, for example at the time of promotion from Executive Committee to Board.
+Leaders are invariably deeply scrutinised by senior colleagues, and new leaders are required to make far-reaching business decisions that are often fraught with risk and complexity.
+The mentoring is a key risk-mitigation factor for these strategic appointments, as the counsel and guidance of an experienced Chairman mentor can make the difference between success and failure.

 Alison Rose, CEO, NatWest Group plc